Honey-Colored and Not Colored Enough

 Fortunately, I was rescued by someone she knew.
 I’d forgotten his name, Gregory, something, and just like her, he was a dark-skinned black.
 Taneesha's demeanor changed dramatically.
 Her frown lifted into a gaping grin, her eyes sparkled, and she asked Gregory to join us.
 He hesitated for a moment, but I insisted.
 We shook hands.
 Now was my opportunity to exit this situation without causing a scene.
 I took a last swig of my beer and said, “Whoa, look at the time; nice meeting you both, but I gotta run.”

-Nowadays, with the advancement of smartphones and social media, biracial men don’t have to worry about meeting a woman sight unseen.
-However, straight, biracial men need to remember that the Tanneshas of America will always choose the dark-skinned male first.
+Nowadays, with the advancement of smartphones and social media, Mulatto men don’t have to worry about meeting a woman sight unseen.
+However, Mulatto men need to remember that the Tanneshas of America will always choose the dark-skinned male over them.
+Unfortunately, colorism is still a serious problem in the black community, especially against Mulatto men like myself.
+Due to the seriousness of this situation, I’m encouraging all Mulatto men to carry some type of legal weaponry for self-defense, perhaps a small pocket knife or a portable container of pepper spray.

 My Hat Obsession